chyrose/chyrose.github.io/projects/automation/README.md

 ### Conclusion and Key Takeaways:

-This Customer Support Ticket Automation and Monitoring project for CloudFusion highlights my skills in **data automation, real-time reporting**, and **dashboard design**.
+This Customer Support Ticket Automation and Monitoring project for CloudFusion highlights my skills in data automation, real-time reporting, and dashboard design.
 Through the use of Power Query, Pivot Tables, Excel formulas, and VBA Macros, I:

-- **Automated Data Collection**: Reduced data consolidation time by **10 hours per month** and significantly reduced human errors.
+- **Automated Data Collection**: Reduced data consolidation time by 10 hours per month and significantly reduced human errors.
-- **Real-Time Dashboard**: Provided stakeholders with **live insights** into agent performance, improving operational visibility and response time.
+- **Real-Time Dashboard**: Provided stakeholders with live insights into agent performance, improving operational visibility and response time.
-- **Automated Reporting**: Streamlined report generation, cutting manual reporting time by **75%**, and ensuring timely and accurate communication with the campaign team.
+- **Automated Reporting**: Streamlined report generation, cutting manual reporting time by 75%, and ensuring timely and accurate communication with the campaign team.
-- **Data-Driven Insights**: Delivered actionable insights into **agent efficiency, resolution rates**, and the most common customer issues, helping the team make more informed decisions.
+- **Data-Driven Insights**: Delivered actionable insights into agent efficiency, resolution rates, and the most common customer issues, helping the team make more informed decisions.